yonran/yonathan.org/posts/2020-11-proposition-19-parent-child-deadline.md

    </th>
    <td>Parent could transfer principal residence of unlimited value to child; each parent could transfer first $1 million of other property to any children.
 Child did not have to live in the property
    </td>
-   <td>Parent can transfer only first $1 million of family home or family farm to child.
+   <td>Parent can transfer only first $1 million of assessed value discount of family home or family farm to child.
 Child must live in a family home within the first year after transfer.
 If the property is not the principal residence (including the other units in a multi-unit building) or family farm, then it will be reappraised.
    </td>
   </tr>
   <tr style="border: 1px solid black; vertical-align: top">